- Getting Started with an Advance Care Plan

 - Advance Care Plans, and Advance Medical Directives

 - How MyDirectives® and MyDirectives MOBILE™ Work

 - Choosing a Healthcare Agent

-A healthcare agent is a person you name in your emergency, critical and advance care plan to make medical treatment decisions for you if you ever become too sick or injured to make or communicate those decisions for yourself, or if a court ever declares you to be incompetent.
+A healthcare agent is a person you name in your advance care plan to make medical treatment decisions for you if you ever become too sick or injured to make or communicate those decisions for yourself, or if a court ever declares you to be incompetent.

 In most cases, your healthcare agent can be anyone that the law in your country or state considers to be an adult, but with these exceptions:

 - Your healthcare agent can't be your treating doctor or the doctor's staff (to prevent potential conflicts of interest, some countries and states say no medical treatment providers can be healthcare agents).

 - Your healthcare agent can't be the owner/operator or employees of the medical facility, nursing home, or hospice where you're being treated unless you're related by blood, marriage, or adoption.